 CloudTrail records management events for the last 90 days free of charge, and are viewable in the Event History with the CloudTrail console.
-For Amazon Simple Storage Service (Amazon S3) delivery of CloudTrail events, the first copy delivered is free.
+For Amazon S3 delivery of CloudTrail events, the first copy delivered is free.
 Additional copies of management events are charged.
 Management events are also known as control plane operations.
 For more information, see Viewing Events with CloudTrail Event History.

 For information on the additional costs associated with data and management events, see AWS CloudTrail pricing.